hturner/PlackettLuce/cran-comments.md

 ## Comments

-This update addresses the following issues:
+This update addresses the errors resulting from the change of method for generating from a discrete uniform distribution.

-- use of deprecated cBind function (warning in CRAN checks)
-- use of (improperly exported?) estfun.btmodel (error in CRAN checks)

-plus some minor improvements.

 ## Test environments

 * Local
- - Ubuntu 14.04, R 3.4.4
+ - Ubuntu 18.04.2 LTS, R 3.5.3
- - Ubuntu 14.04, R Under development (unstable) (2018-04-07 r74552)
+ - Ubuntu 18.04, R Under development (unstable) (...)
-     - PLMIX suggested but not available for checking (could not install)
- - Windows 8, R 3.4.4
+ - Windows 8, R ...

 * Via R-hub
  - Mac OS 10.11 El Capitan, R-release (experimental)

-* Via Win builder
- - Windows Server 2008 R version 3.5.0 beta (2018-04-08 r74552)